 Testing Fixes the Illusion

-Retrieval practise provides the antidote to FOK illusions because it forces students to test their actual knowledge rather than rely on familiarity cues.
-When learners attempt to retrieve information from memory without external support, they receive accurate feedback about their true knowledge state.
+Retrieval practice is the antidote to FOK illusions.
+It makes learners test their actual knowledge instead of relying on familiarity cues.
+When learners try to retrieve information from memory without external support, they receive accurate feedback about their true knowledge state.

-Rosenshine's research on retrieval practise shows that the act of recalling information reveals gaps that passive review cannot detect.
-A student might feel confident about French vocabulary after reading through their word lists, but retrieval practise exposes which words they cannot actually recall.
-This failure provides important feedback that updates their FOK more accurately.
+Retrieval-practice research by Roediger and Karpicke (2006) shows that trying to recall information reveals gaps that passive review can hide.
+A learner may feel confident about French vocabulary after reading word lists, but retrieval practice shows which words they cannot recall.
+This failure gives useful feedback and helps update their FOK more accurately.

 Low-stakes testing works well; it reduces learner anxiety and gives useful feedback.
 Learners see gaps in knowledge when they cannot answer questions (Bjork et al., 2013).
 This discovery makes them adjust study habits and confidence (Butler & Roediger, 2008).